GILLIANMCDONNELL/User-Centric-Frontend-Development-Re-Submission/README.md

 ## Features

--This site uses the scrollSpy feature in Bootstrap with an extra JavaScript function added to create a 'smooth scrolling' effect.The navbar is responsive to create a less crowded view on mobile eliminating any crowded space on mobile.
+-This site uses the scrollSpy feature in Bootstrap.
+The navbar is responsive to create a less crowded view on mobile eliminating any crowded space on mobile.

 ### Existing Features
 - Contact Form - allows users to send a message or request for available dates.
+- Newsletter Sign Up - Allow users to sign up to newsletter to keep up with events.
 - Spotify - allows users to listen to the bands music and find further music on spotify.
 - You-Tube - allows users to watch video of The Monkees which does not automatically start on page load giving the option for the user to play video when they want.

-### Features Left to Implement
-- Calendar online booking which would advertise available dates for fans or potential fans to confirm.

 ## Technologies Used
 -HTML